Virginia

 Official Results

 Official results are never available on Election Day.
-Election officials are working around the clock to to count all ballots, and it’s essential that they take the time to make sure every vote is counted.
+Election officials work around the clock to count ballots, and it’s essential that they take the time to make sure every vote is counted.
+Voters should expect a delayed official count, which means the system is working.

 Official Results